aws-samples/amazon-sagemaker-keras-text-classification/README.md

 With an 80/20 split between the training and validation and a simple Feed Forward Neural Network, we get around 78-80% validation accuracy (val_acc) after two epochs – not a bad start!

-Try reaching 84-85% validation accouracy before going to the next step.
+Try reaching 84-85% validation accuracy before going to the next step.
 You can test different network architectures (using different hyperparameters) by editing `~/SageMaker/amazon-sagemaker-keras-text-classification/container/train` and create more docker containers (each with a unique name) that you can train local (you don't need to edit the Dockerfile).

 Go back in the `container` directory: